Release Dynamix for

 including testing efforts.

-Once scoped items have been defined, decide which impacted customization and development components should be changed.
-For every scoped entity, a deep analysis is available, with detailed component dependencies including: code change highlights, usage rating, dates, and touchpoints to external applications.
+Once scoped items have been defined, decide which impacted components should be changed.
+For every scoped entity, a deep analysis is available, with detailed component dependencies including: code change highlights, usage rating, modification dates.

 Result: Gain an immediate view and an informed estimate of the potential impact of change, including testing efforts.

 Once the list of development and customization components has been created, a test plan can easily be defined.
 This is done based on an analysis of the chosen components and a list of related testing entry points which are automatically generated.